BCCDC-PHL/bioinflow/resources/pathogen_tips/tb_tips.md

 ## Laboratory Team

-"The true highlight has been being part of building the TB Genomics Program and Bioinformatics pipelines from scratch.
+"The most rewarding part of the wet lab is streamlining workflows to make them more efficient.
+There’s something really satisfying about making the process smoother and more innovative while still delivering top-notch clinical results.
+The true highlight has been being part of building the TB Genomics Program and Bioinformatics pipelines from scratch.
 Watching brilliant minds tackle complex problems, collaborate, and innovate in real-time has been one of the greatest career milestones for me.
 I’m very lucky to have such an amazing team.
 And it's also very exciting to finally see people take a real interest in TB genomics now that WGS is in play!
 As for leadership - it really shines when the lab's goals align with those of the leader.
 It makes transitions smoother, discussions more productive, and progress a whole lot easier." ~ Trevor Hird, BCCDC PHL Mycobacteriology TB laboratory